ec-jrc/lisflood-code/docs/4_Static-Maps_land-use/index.md

 |Fraction of rice|It can be prepared by implementing [this methodology](../4_Static-Maps_land-use#fraction-of-rice-crops)|NA|Global|

 ### Methodology
+Note: This map was updated using the new irrigated fraction map.
+Hence even if the following methodology is generally valid to calculate the "other fraction", the layer was updated using the formula: fracother = 1 − (fracforest + fracrice + fracwater + fracsealed + fracirrigated), as described in the "Fraction of irrigated" crops section

 Here the other land cover type map is created based on all other fraction maps required by LISFLOOD model.
 It should be noted that: i) all fraction maps together (including fraction of other land cover type) should sum up to 1 in each grid-cell, and ii) consistency check for all fractions must be done because data come from different sources and it can happen that fractions summed can result to more than 1. <br>
 The following procedures are recommended to check consistency between fraction maps.
 All fractions are summed up to compute the other land cover type fraction map.
 If the fraction sum is less than 1, then the other land cover type fraction is calculated as 1 minus all fraction sum, else other land cover type fraction is 0.
 For cases when the sum is greater than 1, a correction for forest, irrigated crops, rice, and sealed surface fractions is computed: <br>